fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 widespread use of FEC that that allows high packet loss rate with no impact on the end user perception of media quality.
-In WebRC there applications such as file sharing and background P2P backup that form data channel connecting using ICE with no human interaction.
-ICE in practical usage has expanded beyond a tool for IP phones to the preferred tool on the internet for setting up end to end connection.
+In WebRC there applications such as file sharing and background P2P backup that form data channel connecting using ICE with no human interaction to stop if the packet loss rate is high.
+ICE in practical usage has expanded beyond a tool for IP phones to become  the preferred tool on the internet for setting up end to end connection.